nttcslab/dcase2023_task2_baseline_ae/README.md

     - It also makes a csv file including AUC, pAUC, precision, recall, and F1-score for each section.

   - "Evaluation" mode:
-    - This script makes a csv file for each section inclusing the anomaly scores for each wav file in the directories `data/dcase2023t2/eval_data/raw/<machine_type>/test/`.
-(These directories will be made available with the "evaluation datset".)
+    - This script makes a csv file for each section including the anomaly scores for each wav file in the directories `data/dcase2023t2/eval_data/raw/<machine_type>/test/`.
+(These directories will be made available with the "evaluation dataset".)
     - The csv files are stored in the directory `results/`.
+    - If you have `data/dcase2023t2/eval_data/raw/<machine_type>/test_rename/`, It also makes a csv file including AUC, pAUC, precision, recall, and F1-score for each section.
 - 02b_test.sh (Use Mahalanobis distance as a score function for the Selective Mahalanobis mode)
   - "Development" mode:
     - This script makes a csv file for each section including the anomaly scores for each wav file in the directories `data/dcase2023t2/dev_data/raw/<machine_type>/test/`.